ralna/GALAHAD/doc/C/rst-dir/ssls_functions.rst

 	*
 		- A_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the matrix $A$.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-ssls_storage__unsym>` used for the matrix $A$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'absent', the latter if access to the Jacobian is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- A_ne